 - Nairobi – led by Pierre Dandjinou

 - Washington, D.C. – led by Duncan Burns until he leaves 22 March, then Jamie Hedlund

 We also have strategic partnerships in Asunçion, Cairo, & Seoul.
-We chose these locations deliberately to help us further support specific stakeholder needs & to ensure that ICANN is active in matters that impact our mission.
+We chose these locations deliberately to help us further support specific stakeholder needs and to ensure that ICANN is active in matters that impact our mission.

 What this means for you is that we're more efficient in delivering our services.
-We leverage global frameworks & blueprints to avoid reinventing the wheel.
-We discuss and share regional strategic plans and plan for trends that we are seeing – both globally and locally.
+We leverage global frameworks and blueprints to avoid reinventing the wheel.
+We discuss & share regional strategic plans & plan for trends that we are seeing – both globally & locally.
 It means we plan security on a local level for the well-being of our people & the community.
 It means we are "one ICANN," but have regional flexibility.
 Each office is unique.

 Now you can see why I’m am so excited about this!
 I'm think this strategy will take ICANN to the next level.
 We are stable & mature.
 We have worldwide standards and processes in place.